 This course will take a closer look at some of the hermeneutical and methodological issues touched on in 1207.
-Attention will also be paid to the special character of the book of Revelation.
+Attention will also be paid to the narrative-critical approach to interpreting the New Testament.

 4208 New Testament Exegesis

-Passages of the book of Revelation are studied with special emphasis on their redemptive-historical significance and differing views of the Apocalypse.
+Passages of the Gospel of John are studied with special emphasis on their redemptive-historical significance.

 4309 Church Polity